bioThai/Deduper-bioThai/part1/deduper_pt1.md

 - Develop your algorithm using pseudocode:

 ```
-- conda activate bgmp_py39 in the wrapper for Python script
-- Import modules including pysam (the python equivalent of command line samtools).
+- Import modules, including pysam (the python equivalent of command line samtools).

 - Get argparse inputs (filenames, etc.) and save them into variables.

 - Create string variable to hold name of sorted version of input SAM file (eg, sorted_input.sam)
 - Create string variable to hold name of deduplicated output SAM file (eg, input_deduped.sam)
-- Create temp_read dictionary to temporarily hold one sam file line
+- Create temp_read dictionary to temporarily hold all non-duplicated reads from a specific chromosome
-    - # key: tuple containing read_umi, bit16_flag (true or false) chromosome_name, starting_position
+    - # key: tuple containing read_umi, bit16_flag (true or false), chromosome_name, starting_position
-    - # value: list containing bitflag and rest of the values in the line
+    - # value: list containing all items from line read from SAM file
 - Create a list to hold correct UMIs

 - With open correct_UMIs.txt in read mode: